-From Alaska to Vancouver BC, Seattle to Tacoma.
+From Alaska to Vancouver BC, Seattle to Olympia.

-The ankle joint which is so important for normal walking, fortunately is resistant to forming arthritis.
-However, if the ankle has been injured in the past, advanced arthritis can set in over time.
+The ankle joint which is very important for normal walking, fortunately is resistant to forming arthritis.
+However, if the ankle has suffered injuries, advanced arthritis can set in over time.
 For those patients with end-stage arthritis of the ankle (limitation of motion and/or worn out joint surfaces) there are relatively few treatment options outside of surgery.
 For some patients with end-stage ankle arthritis, ankle joint replacement is a viable option.

-Dr. Christensen has significant expertise in this area, having performed ankle joint replacements for 13+ years.
+Dr. Jeffrey Christensen has significant expertise in this area, having performed ankle joint replacements since 2003.
 He was the first surgeon in the Seattle area to place the STAR total ankle.
-Dr. Christensen has performed over 250 total ankle surgeries is heavily involved with teaching total ankle surgery to surgeons and lecturing at national and regional meetings.
-He also has published and is actively performing research on this topic.
+Dr. Christensen has performed over 600 total ankle surgeries and is heavily involved in teaching total ankle surgery to surgeons and lecturing at national and regional meetings.
+He also has published and is actively performing research on total ankle replacement and ankle arthritis.

 The main advantage of an ankle prothesis is the preservation of motion at the ankle.
 This is important for walking, hiking, bending, and climbing stairs.
 The ideal person for ankle replacement is someone with end-stage arthritis, over 50 years of age, not involved in strenuous activities, and not too heavy.
 After surgery, patients can walk, climb, hike, swim and bike.
 Activities that are to be avoided include: running, court sports, jumping, or heavy labor that includes lifting.
 Patients with advanced diabetes, poor bone quality or poor circulation are not good candidates for this surgery.

-The surgery usually involves 1-2 nights in the hosptial.
+The surgery usually involves 1 night in the hosptial.
 The post-operative course involves close monitoring at the clinic.
 Range of motion can be initiated after the incision is healed.
 Weightbearing is delayed until bone stabilization has been completed which takes about 4-6 weeks.